LearnGPT

 Give existing models access to your data via embeddings.

-When: When AI needs to know about YOUR documents.
+Use when: When AI needs to know about YOUR documents.

 Fine-Tuning